hack-gpon/hack-gpon.github.io/_ont/ont-genexis-ft-g2110c.md

 # Known Bugs

-- ONT Serial Number can only be changed via U-Boot console, if you try to change it from the OS you will receive an error
 - Most of the values inside the XML configuration file are not read by the `omci_app` deamon, so changing parameters like `PON_VENDOR_ID`, `OLT_MODE` or `SW_VER*` is not supported.
 At the moment this unit cannot be fully spoofed like other Realtek's ONT with stock Luna SDK

 # Miscellaneous Links